shliamin/JS-Coord-Finder/README.md

 ###### Why this app:

 I created this application for the possibility in the future of creating a three-dimensional scene with real objects in real proportions.
 At the moment, this is only a model that demonstrates the elements of creating and deleting objects on a plane, calculating coordinates by moving the cursor and calculating the lengths of segments.
+In addition, the area of the drawn triangles is also calculated.

 ###### What this app have and what it can do: